joshunrau/civetqc/README.md

 ## About

-### Background

-The [CIVET Cortical Surface Extraction Pipeline](https://www.bic.mni.mcgill.ca/ServicesSoftware/CIVET) provides users with extensive data for quality control (QC) purposes.
-However, manually reviewing these outputs can be time consuming and impractical when working with extremely large datasets.
-Previous research with other processing pipelines has demonstrated that supervised learning algorithms offer a feasible means for automated QC [(Klapwijk et al., 2019)](https://doi.org/10.1016/j.neuroimage.2019.01.014).
-Here, we present CivetQC, a fully automated QC pipeline for CIVET outputs based on scikit-learn.

-### Methods
-Data from five of our previous studies involving patients with psychotic disorders and healthy controls (N=1216) were processed using the CIVET pipeline.
+CivetQC is a fully automated pipeline for quality control of [CIVET](https://www.bic.mni.mcgill.ca/ServicesSoftware/CIVET) outputs.
+Using the random forest algorithm implemented in scikit-learn, CivetQC categorises outputs as acceptable or unacceptable based on a variety of quality metrics, including number of surface-surface intersections, self-intersections, and brain mask error, among others.
+The model was developed using 1216 T1-weighted scans from several studies affiliated with McGill University in Montreal, Canada.
+A separate sample of 120 individuals from the UK Biobank served to evaluate final model performance.

 We rated the output quality for each subject on a scale from 0 to 2 (0 = fail, 1 = questionable, 2 = pass) based on visual inspection of CIVET outputs.
-Ratings of 1 or 2 were considered acceptable (n = 1163, 95.6%), whereas ratings of less than one were considered unacceptable (n = 53, 4.4%).
-We used the random forest algorithm to classify outputs as acceptable or unacceptable based on various quality metrics, including number of surface-surface intersections, self-intersections, and brain mask error, among others.
-Model training was performed using stratified fivefold cross validation.
-The optimal set of hyperparameters was selected based on the mean F2 score from among ten iterations of a randomized search of the hyperparameter space.
-Subsequently, the model was refit with the optimal set of hyperparameters on the entire training dataset.
-Finally, we determined the optimal discrimination threshold based on the F2 score.
-After finalizing the model, we evaluated its performance on a set of previously unseen data from the UK Biobank (N=120).
+Ratings of 1 or 2 were considered acceptable, whereas ratings of less than one were considered unacceptable.
+The model was trained using stratified fivefold cross validation, and the optimal set of parameters were chosen based on the mean AUC ROC score from fifty iterations of a randomised search of the hyperparameter space.
+Finally, we selected the optimum discrimination threshold in terms of maximising the F2 score.

-### Results
-The testing data included 98 scans of acceptable quality and 22 scans of unacceptable quality.
-Overall model accuracy was 97%, with 0.99 precision and 0.98 recall for acceptable scans, and 0.91 precision and 0.95 recall for unacceptable scans.

-### Conclusion
-These results demonstrate that comparably high recall and precision can be achieved for automated QC of CIVET outputs as has been demonstrated with FreeSurfer.
+The training data contained 1163 acceptable scans (95.6%) and 53 unacceptable scans (4.4%).
+During cross-validation, the mean AUC score for the best model was 0.91.
+As depicted below, the optimal F2 score was achieved with a discrimination threshold of 0.2, which yielded 1.00 precision and 0.98 recall for acceptable scans, and 0.71 precision and 0.98 recall for unacceptable scans.
+The testing data, on the other hand, included 98 scans of acceptable quality and 22 scans of unacceptable quality.
+The mean AUC score was 0.98, with 1.0 precision and 0.97 recall for acceptable scans, and 0.88 precision and 1.0 recall for unacceptable scans.

 ## Install